twisted/twisted/docs/projects/core/howto/ssl.rst

 Overview
 --------

-This document describes how to secure your communications using TLS (Transport Layer Security) - also known as SSL (Secure Sockets Layer) - in Twisted servers and clients.
+This document describes how to secure your communications using TLS (Transport Layer Security) --- also known as SSL (Secure Sockets Layer) --- in Twisted servers and clients.
-It assumes that you know what TLS is, what some of the major reasons to use it are, and how to generate your own SSL certificates, in particular self-signed certificates.
+It assumes that you know what TLS is, what some of the major reasons to use it are, and how to generate your own certificates.
 It also assumes that you are comfortable with creating TCP servers and clients as described in the :doc:`server howto <servers>` and :doc:`client howto <clients>` .
 After reading this document you should be able to create servers and clients that can use SSL to